LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

    <img class="fancyimage" style="width:900px" src="img/ConvoBuilder/helloworld/webvisitors_accept.png">

-    As an agent, when you accept the inbound transfer, you should see something like this below in your LiveEngage dashboard.
+    As an agent, when you accept the inbound transfer, you should see something like this below in your Conversational Cloud dashboard.
 You can now take part in live chat.

     <img class="fancyimage" style="width:900px" src="img/ConvoBuilder/helloworld/confLE_19.png">